Why Sortition

 This also wouldn’t address the problem that elections attract a disproportionate number of people with sociopathic and narcissistic traits while repelling most humble people, those who avoid conflict, and those who like to keep to themselves.

-This is the problem of rational ignorance and it comes up anytime the work of becoming informed significantly outweighs the benefits of being informed.
-It doesn't make sense for people to spend time deeply researching candidates if they have minimal or no influence on the outcome.
-So they won't become informed.
+This is the problem of rational ignorance and it comes up anytime the work of becoming informed significantly outweighs the benefits.
+It doesn’t make sense for people to spend a lot of time deeply researching candidates or issues if they have minimal or no influence on the outcome.
+So they won’t become informed.
 They will trust their chosen special interest-funded media outlets and influencers to do the work of deciding how to vote for them.
-This same problem applies to ideas like liquid democracy, which shifts the responsibility for paying attention and understanding away from the people themselves.

 If a test determines whether people get to vote, then the people with the real power are the ones who get to write the test.